lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **"TS_EXP_EXP” (DoubleExpType)**
 Output: Double Expression
-Expression that gets the Euler's Number e raised to the power of a given DoubleExpression.
+Expression that gets the Euler's Number e that is raised to the power of an indicated DoubleExpression.

 **"TS_EXP_LOG” (DoubleExpType)**
 Output: Double Expression